alternative energy

 • Fuel the company vehicles using biofuels

-• Improve a building’s energy efficiency by upgrading HVAC units or lighting with ENERGY STAR certified alternatives and practices
+• Improve a building’s energy efficiency by upgrading units or lighting with ENERGY STAR certified alternatives and practices

 Energy Lessons From the COVID-19 Pandemic